-i.
-Click OK and then close the Properties dialog.
-A Debug folder now appears in the C/C++ Projects View between the Includes and Release folders.
+7. Build your FPM project, as described in Compiling an FPM earlier in this chapter.
+A Debug 4.03 or Debug folder now appears in the C/C++ Projects View under the Includes folder.

-- j.
-Upload the debug configuration of your FPM to your SmartServer.
-To do this, expand the Debug folder, right-click the <company program ID>.UFPT<FPM name>.app || .drv file and then click Transfer to i.LON SmartServer in the shortcut menu.
-In the Install FPM Module dialog, enter the IP address or hostname of your SmartServer in the Host box, select the Reboot check box, click Finish, and then click Yes to confirm the rebooting of your SmartServer. - 6.
+- 8. Upload the debug configuration of your FPM to your SmartServer.
+To do this, expand the Debug 4.03 or Debug folder, right-click the <company program ID>.UFPT<FPM name>.app || .drv file and then click Transfer to i.LON SmartServer in the shortcut menu.
+In the Install FPM Module dialog, enter the IP address or hostname of your SmartServer in the Host box, select the Reboot check box, click Finish, and then click Yes to confirm the rebooting of your SmartServer. - 9.
+Deploy the debug configuration of the FPM on your SmartServer as described in Adding FPM Devices to the SmartServer in Chapter 6. - 10.
 Connect the Workbench debugger to the iLonSystemWdb or iLonSystemWdbEnd image on your computer via the target server, following these steps: - a.
 Verify that the WorkBench registry is running. - Right-click anywhere in the Target Manager view, point to New, and then click Connection... on the shortcut menu.